llama.cpp

 n_gpu_layers

-: how many LLM layers to offload to the GPU (if you want to offload the entire model, pass-1
+: how many LLM layers to offload to the GPU (if you want to offload the entire model, pass -1

-, and for CPU execution, pass0
+, and for CPU execution, pass 0

 )n_ctx